Spirit Airlines sounds the alarm on its future ability to stay in business

 That includes weak demand for domestic leisure travel, which Spirit said persisted in the second quarter of its fiscal year — among other challenges and “uncertainties in its business operations” that the Florida company expects to continue “for at least the remainder of 2025.”

-Spirit’s shares tumbled nearly 40% by midday Tuesday, with the company’s stock trading at just over $2.20 as of around 1 p.m.
-ET.
+Spirit’s shares tumbled more than 40% Tuesday, with the company’s stock closing at $2.10.

 Known for its no-frills, low-cost flights on a fleet of bright yellow planes, Spirit has struggled to recover and compete since the COVID-19 pandemic.
 Rising operation costs and mounting debt eventually led the company to seek bankruptcy protection in November.
 By the time of that Chapter 11 filing, the airline had lost more than $2.5 billion since the start of 2020.